Applications of Lefschetz numbers in control theory: Introduction.

 The goal of this paper is to provide examples of what Lefschetz coincidence theory can contribute to control theory.
 We discuss existence of equilibria and their robustness, controllability and its robustness.

-We develop some topological techniques, already available in dynamics, in the control theoretic setting.
+We develop applications some techniques, already available in dynamics, in control theory.
 A (discrete) dynamical system on a manifold $M$ is simply a map $f:M\rightarrow M$ and the next state $f(x)$ of the system depends only on the current one, $x\in M$.
-The equilibrium set $C=\{x\in M:f(x)=x\}$ of the system is the set of fixed points of $f.$The problem of detecting equilibria can be treated via the more general Coincidence Problem\textit{ }\cite[VI.14]{Bredon}, \cite[Ch.
-7]{Vick}, \cite{Gorn-book}: \textquotedblleft Given two maps $f,g:N\rightarrow M$ between two $n$-dimensional manifolds, what can be said about the coincidence set $C$ of all $x$ such that $f(x)=g(x)$?\textquotedblright \ Indeed, the equilibrium set $C=\{x\in M:f(x)=x\}$ is the coincidence set of $f$ and the identity map $g:M\rightarrow M.$ The famous Lefschetz coincidence theorem states that if the Lefschetz number $\lambda_{fg}$ is not equal to zero then there is at least one coincidence, i.e., $C\neq\varnothing.$ Using this and other invariants one can find out whether a dynamical system has an equilibrium or a periodic point.
+The equilibrium set $C=\{x\in M:f(x)=x\}$ of the system is the set of fixed points of $f.$ If $g$ is the identity map, the equilibrium problem can be treated via the so-called Coincidence Problem\textit{ }\cite[VI.14]{Bredon}, \cite[Chapter 7]{Vick}, \cite{Gorn-book}: \textquotedblleft Given two maps $f,g:N\rightarrow M$ between two $n$-dimensional manifolds, what can be said about the coincidence set $C$ of all $x$ such that $f(x)=g(x)$?\textquotedblright\ The famous Lefschetz coincidence theorem states that if the Lefschetz number $\lambda_{fg}$ is not equal to zero then there is at least one coincidence, i.e., $C\neq\varnothing.$ Using this and other invariants one can find out whether a dynamical system has an equilibrium or a periodic point.

-In case of a \textit{controlled} dynamical system, the next state $f(x,u)$ depends not only on the current state, $x\in M,$ but also on the \textit{input}, $u\in U.$ A discrete time control system is given by the space of inputs $U$, the space of states $M$, the \textquotedblleft state-input\textquotedblright\ space $N=M\times U,$ a map $f:N=M\times U\rightarrow M,$ and the projection $g:N=M\times U\rightarrow M$ (in general $N$ is a fiber bundle and $g:N\rightarrow M$ is the bundle projection).
-Then, just as above, the equilibrium set $C=\{x\in M:f(x,u)=x$ for some $u\in U\}$ of the system is the coincidence set of the pair $(f,g).$ However, since the dimensions of $N$ and $M$ are not equal anymore, the Lefschetz \textit{number} cannot be defined in the same fashion.
+In case of a \textit{controlled} dynamical system, the next state $f(x,u)$ depends not only on the current one, $x\in M,$ but also on the \textit{input}, $u\in U.$ Indeed, a discrete time control system is given by the space of inputs $U$, the space of states $M$, the "state-input" space $N=M\times U,$ a map $f:N=M\times U\rightarrow M,$ and the projection $g:N=M\times U\rightarrow M$ (in general $N$ is a fiber bundle and $g$ is the bundle projection).
+Just as above, the equilibrium set of the system $C=\{x\in M:f(x,u)=x\}$ is the coincidence set of the pair $(f,g).$ However since the dimensions of $N$ and $M$ are not equal anymore, the Lefschetz \textit{number} cannot be defined in the same fashion.
 It has to be replaced with the Lefschetz \textit{homomorphism} \cite{Sav1} which does a better job at detecting coincidences.
 Besides equilibria controllability is another application of the coincidence theory approach.
 Controllability is treated by proving surjectivity of certain maps as a map is surjective if it has a coincidence with any constant map.

-Another application of the coincidence theory approach is controllability.
-A system is called controllable if any state can be reached from any other state, i.e., for each pair of states $x,y\in M$ there are inputs $u_{0},...,u_{r}\in U$ such that $x_{1}=f(u_{0},x),x_{2}=f(u_{1} ,x_{1}),...,y=x_{r+1}=f(u_{r},x_{r}).$ Therefore controllability is equivalent to surjectivity of the composition of several iterations of $f.$ On the other hand a map is surjective if it has a coincidence with any constant map.